 2016 Koshu’s Students’ Art Exhibition 3; Bourne Hall, Epsom, Surrey, UK (101 artworks)

 Not only has there been an increase in the number of students coming to Koshu’s weekly classes, more and more of these students, seeking a challenge, have started taking Japanese calligraphy grading exams through the Bunka Shodo-Gakkai (based in Tokyo).
-Today about 33 students have joined the brush lettering calligraphy category, and seven students have entered the pen lettering calligraphy category, working hard towards various grades.
-Some are already “Dan” grade holders, two of which was awarded the master’s qualification in brush lettering, and three in pen lettering calligraphy.
+Today about 34 students have joined the brush lettering calligraphy category, and 10 students have entered the pen lettering calligraphy category, working hard towards various grades.
+Some are already “Dan” grade holders, four of which was awarded the master’s qualification in brush lettering, and five in pen lettering calligraphy.
 It is challenging especially to those who are non-Japanese speakers, but Koshu has been supporting her students, challenging them and pushing their potential.

 1996 Sep Commissioned to create a sign board of a Japanese potter’s studio in Japan.